TIBCOSoftware/snappydata/docs/architecture/core_components.md

 ## Core Components
-The following depicts the core components of SnappyData, where Spark’s original components are highlighted in gray.
+The following figure depicts the core components of SnappyData, where Spark’s original components are highlighted in gray.
 To simplify, standard components, such as security and monitoring have been omitted.

 ![Core components](../CoreComponents.png)